Thai police say they have rescued some 700 Thais held against their will by Chinese gangs in Cambodia.

 After more than two years of pandemic-induced poverty, Teerapat and Dao were willing to take virtually any work away from their remote, rural village.

-But by the next day, the couple began to realise they had made a terrible mistake.
+But by the next day, the couple began to realize they had made a terrible mistake.

 After being driven deep across the border to the crime-ridden Cambodian beach town of Sihanoukville, Teerapat and Dao allege that they were ordered to stay inside a guarded 12-storey compound where Chinese “bosses” laid out their instructions via an interpreter.